Governance as a complex, networked, democratic, satisfiability problem: Discussion

 We developed a model through which small subgroups within much larger populations can come together in a structured, networked way to efficiently make complicated decisions that balance the democratic opinions of the whole population and logical constraints between decisions.
 At its core, the model is a mix between a hypergraph voter model and a satisfiability problem, where the satisfiability problem can influence the dynamics of the voter models and where the opinions of the voting population can complicate the satisfiability problem.

 We investigated the behaviour of this model on toy and random satisfiability problems using different populations consisting of polarized or incoherent opinions and populations of greedy solvers.
-In most of our experiments, we can identify a regime of effective governance where mostly coherent decisions can be achieved while also respecting the democratic opinions of the larger populations on most issues.
+These are only a few small explorations of what is possible in our framework.
+Much more complex computational experiments could be explored in future work.
+Despite their simplicity, our experiments consistently identify a regime of effective governance where mostly coherent decisions can be achieved while also respecting the democratic opinions of the larger populations on most issues.

 From a top-down perspective, it is interesting to think of governments and other governance structures as solvers of ``democratic satisfiability problems'' where one must not only find a solution to logical constraints but do so while maximizing the proximity of the solution to the opinion distribution of a population.
 How should one solve these democratic satisfiability problems?
 How likely is it that hard problems are made impossible by having an adversarial (e.g., polarized) population?
 Some of these questions remain to be seen.